phonglu-miu-edu/CS572-MWA/README.md

 - Angular Material for UI components and project layout.
 - Azure Blob Storage for the image hosting.
 - Public site on Github page or Azure.

+Tasks Division:

+Thursday and Friday: Project planning and discussion

+Phong Tai Lu:
+Coding for login/register.
+Login flow with JWT, authentication, and guards with backend.
+Coding to manage the information about Jockeys/Horses/races.
+Link a create a login/register/Jockeys/Horses/races form with backend and proper validations.

+Binod Kathayat
+Create a Login/Register to add a new User/Admin.
+Create UI for Dashboard.
+Link Dashboard Component.
+Design Home page.